skrey/yellow-extensions/plugins/core/README.md

 How to use the core?
 --------------------
 The plugin provides the core features for your website.
 It takes care of requests, access to the file system, loading configurations and text strings.
-To show information about your website create a `[debug]` shortcut.
+To show debug information about your website create a `[debug]` shortcut.
 You can use the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/plugins/commandline) to show software version and updates.
 You can customise your website in many ways.
 [Learn more](https://github.com/datenstrom/yellow/wiki/Yellow-customisation).

 Example
 -------